tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* ems-esp v3.6 adjustments for dallas/temperature sensors
+* ems-esp v3.6 adjustments for dallas/temperature
+* update dependencies

 ### 1.31.0 (2023-07-08)